awwliedacoder/awwliecode/README.md

 ### <b>Trade Pack Mission </b>
 - A mission type that has the player carry out an Trade Pack towards to a X location.
 - An criminal can steal said package, and bring it to a theives guild..

+### <b> Awwlie Injury system </b>
+- Injuries are objects, that when detected on the character during login phase, apply a debuff related to them.
+- Injuries are healed when the character is logged, and the time to heal is smaller than the current time.